KashmereLabs/Streamworks/Readme.md

 The uses Metamask web3 authentication.

 It should technically work with any web3 provider but has only been tested with Metamask.

-Open the app in two different browser windows both of which need to have Metamask installed.

-Login to the app via Metamask using two different wallet addresses.

 You need to have some Ropsten Ether to test the app.
 You can obtain some for your app [here](https://faucet.ropsten.be/).
 One of them will act as a Manager and the other Contractor.